-Wicked has sparked a big debate over cinema etiquette
+Wicked and Moana 2 have sparked a big debate over cinema etiquette

 Multiplexes are packed with audiences excited to see the movie version of Wicked.
 But should you sing along, and is it ever okay to use your phone in the cinema?